-Many companies have a radio system that work great on the property.
+Many companies have a radio system that works great on the property.
 The system probably works great in the fields of your farm.

 When your drivers leave your grounds, how do you communicate with them?